ZijieZhao/see/see_again.md

 Loading data
 -------------

-Firstly, Let’s load NOAA OI SST data (Reynolds et al., 2007).
+Firstly, let’s load NOAA OI SST data (Reynolds et al., 2007).
 Due to the limitation of file size in Github, these data are stored in folder `data` for one year per file.
 We need to reconstruct these data into one combined dataset.

 ```
 sst_full=NaN(32,32,datenum(2016,12,31)-datenum(1982,1,1)+1);